Leuven - Modern town with a rich tradition

 The mission of the Master of European Politics and Policies (MEPP) is to combine academic excellence in the comparative study of public sector structures, policymaking and administration within Europe, with a continuing concern for the practical challenges professionals in policy, administrative and consultative functions face at the sub-state, state and EU level.

 The MEPP programme is a one-year (60 ECTS), English taught, programme.
-Classes run form September till January and from February till June.
+Classes run form September till January (first semester) and from February till June (second semester).

 Faculty of Social Sciences